bcgov/platform-developer-docs/src/docs/security-and-privacy-compliance/security-best-practices-for-apps.md

 Protect your data by maintaining secure backups, testing recovery procedures, and planning for disruptions.

+Does your team:

-* Do you backup critical data?
+* Backup critical data?
-* Do you regularly test your ability to restore backups?
+* Regularly test their ability to restore backups?
-* Do you encrypt data at-rest for example: Encrypted disks?
+* Encrypt data at-rest for example: Encrypted disks?

-* For business continuity:
+For business continuity, consider your team to:

-  * Have you defined your Recovery Time Objectives for example: Maximum downtime
+  * Define the Recovery Time Objectives for example: Maximum downtime
-  * Do you have a communications plan for outages?
+  * Have a communications plan for outages
-  * Do you maintain an up-to-date contact list of key staff and backups?
+  * Maintain an up-to-date contact list of key staff and backups
-  * Are operating manuals and documentation clear enough for others to follow?
+  * Operate manuals and documentation clear enough for others to follow
-  * Have you tested your recovery plans?
+  * Test your recovery plans

 ## Related pages